dcppc/centillion/Readme.md

 ![Screen shot: centillion search](docs/images/search.png)

-## What Is It
+## What is centillion

-centillion (https://github.com/dcppc/centillion) is a search engine that can index different kinds of document collections: Google Documents (.docx files), Google Drive files, Github issues, Github files, Github Markdown files, and Groups.io email threads.
+centillion (<https://search.nihdatacommons.us> is a search engine that can index different kinds of document collections: Google Documents (.docx files), Google Drive files, Github issues, Github files, Github Markdown files, and Groups.io email threads.

-## How It Works
+## How centillion works

 We define the types of documents the centillion should index, what info and how. centillion then builds and